- Manitoba had 23 hatching egg producers and 118 registered broiler (meat) chicken producers.

 - Hatching egg producers are paid based on the number of saleable chicks.
-The producer price as of December 31, 2015 was 53.6 cents for every saleable chick.
-This is an increase of 2.88% from the previous year.
+The producer price as of December 31, 2016 was 53.3 cents for every saleable chick.
+This is 0.3 cents lower than the previous year.

 - Manitoba had 4 hatcheries.

 - Manitoba had 118 registered chicken farms, located mainly in the southeast corner of Manitoba.

 - The average farm raised 62,287 kg of chicken every 7 weeks.

 - The largest farm raised 610,600 kg of chicken every 7 weeks.
 The smallest farm raised 30,000 kg every 7 weeks.

 - Most chickens were ready to market when they weighed just under 2 kg.
 It takes 30-34 days for chickens to reach this weight.
 These chickens are called “broilers”.